jakewhitton/notes/notes/12/3_AP Psychology/7_Psychological Disorders/master.md

     * **Systematic desensitization** = a more gradual approach with the same mechanics as **exposure therapy**
         + The process of desensitizing yourself is approached as several steps
             - *first, look at a spider, then let it crawl on your hand, etc*
+        + Process steps
+            1. Progressive relaxation
+            2. Organize a heirarchy of increasingly anxiety-inducing experience
+            3. Progress through each element in the heirarchy
+- **Token economy** = a method of operant conditioning that rewards people with an arbitrary currency
+    * Used to a great extent in all kinds of institutions
+        + Schools, prisons, etc

+---

+# 2017-02-24

+#### Cognitive Therapy
+- **Cognitive therapy** = a methodology of psychotherapy that emphasizes the role thought patterns play in emotional responses
+    * The essential role is to *correct* maladaptive thought patterns
+- Albert Ellis
+    * **Rational-emotive therapy** = a sub-model of cognitive therapy that asserts strong emotions occur from irrational ideas
+        + Thus, pressing for justification can make the patient realize that their emotions do not make sense
+        + ABC Model
+            - Activating event
+            - Beliefs
+            - Consequences
+        + The elimination of irrational beliefs will resolve emotional turmoil
+- Aaron Beck
+    * Believed that **negative cognitive bias** can result in distorted perceptions that affect behavior and mental health
+        * **Negative cognitive bias** = the brain's propensity to fixate on negative things
+    * By challenging that bias, one can prevent a downward spiral of negativity